alex-paynedwyer/single-molecule-tools-alpd/README.md

 # Single molecule tools ([Alex Payne-Dwyer](https://www.linkedin.com/in/alex-payne-dwyer-002311a8/), University of York, UK)

-This repository comprises a series of Matlab functions and scripts called **ADEMScode** for segmentation, tracking and single-molecule quantification of particles in fluorescence images and image sequences.
-It is focused on the analysis of Slimfield and **SlimVar** fluorescence microscopy data (see below); it may also be broadly useful for localisation microscopy, STORM, PALM, FRAP, step-wise photobleaching and epifluorescence microscopy data.
+This repository comprises a package of Matlab functions and scripts called **ADEMScode** for segmentation, tracking and single-molecule quantification of particles in fluorescence images and image sequences.

+This package is focused on the analysis of Slimfield and **SlimVar** fluorescence microscopy data (see below); it may also be broadly useful for localisation microscopy, STORM, PALM, FRAP, step-wise photobleaching and epifluorescence microscopy data.

 The original version, ADEMScode v2.1, was authored by Adam Wollman and Isabel Llorente-Garcia, c.
 2018, coordinated by Mark Leake's research lab in the [Physics of Life group](https://www.york.ac.uk/physics-engineering-technology/research/physics-of-life/).
 It was forked here from [single-molecule-tools](https://awollman.github.io/single-molecule-tools/) maintained by Adam Wollman, now at Newcastle University, UK.